LSSTDESC/qp_flexzboost/docs/source/performance_comparison.rst

 weights for each conditional density estimate.
 This approach is lossless and there is minimal computational impact when compared to the baseline.

-While additional parameters that will affect storage size come into play (the size of the basis set, the resolution of the x grid provided, the number of CDEs stored) the measurements shown in the table above are derived from a reasonable set of parameters a user might select.